-If your ministry has ever hosted or chartered a Boy Scouts troop and is wondering if it should take any action in relation to the BSA’s bankruptcy case, you should consult with a local attorney.
+If your ministry has ever hosted or chartered, or is considering hosting or chartering, a Boy Scouts troop and is wondering about legal implications to your ministry, you should consult with a local attorney.
 If your ministry is a part of a denomination, it would also be a good idea to check with your local, regional, or national headquarters for guidance.
-Some denominational offices have been coordinating a joint effort among their member ministries to file on behalf of ministries that either are or have in the past chartered a troop.
-For more information on the BSA bankruptcy proceedings and how to file a proof of claim, a BSA restructuring website has been created.

 Important information: Brotherhood Mutual is pleased to provide Legal Assist as a complimentary resource.
 The services we offer through Legal Assist are intended to provide general legal information to our current and prospective policy holders.